-Associated Knowledge Statements K50.
+Tasks Associated Knowledge Statements T38.
+Communicate with other dental professionals using telehealth methods and technology.
+K50.
 Knowledge of methods for communicating with health care providers using telehealth.
 K52.
 Knowledge of the legal and ethical requirements regarding patient records and patient confidentiality.
 K53.
 Knowledge of laws and regulations regarding maintaining physical and electronic patient records.
+T39.
+Obtain informed consent from patient in accordance with laws and regulations.
 K51.
-Knowledge of laws and regulations related to informed consent.
+Knowledge of laws and regulations related to informed consent T40.
+Maintain confidentiality of patient records in accordance with laws and regulations.
 K52.
 Knowledge of the legal and ethical requirements regarding patient records and patient confidentiality.
+T41.
+Maintain confidentiality of patient treatment and conditions with laws and regulations regarding patient confidentiality.
 K52.
-Knowledge of the legal and ethical requirements regarding patient records and patient confidentiality.
+Knowledge of the legal and ethical requirements regarding patient records and patient confidentiality. connuentiaity.
 K53.
 Knowledge of laws and regulations regarding maintaining physical and electronic patient records.
+T42.
+Maintain security of patient records in accordance with laws and regulations.
 K52.
 Knowledge of the legal and ethical requirements regarding patient records and patient confidentiality.
 K53.
 Knowledge of laws and regulations regarding maintaining physical and electronic patient records.